freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/using-objects-for-lookups.md

 # --instructions--

+Instead of using a bulky `switch` statement, let's swap this code for a more lightweight object to perform our lookup operation.

-Convert the switch statement into an object called `lookup`.
-Use it to look up `val` and assign the associated string to the `result` variable.
+Convert the switch statement into an object called `lookup` – which will store coded words from the [The International Radiotelephony Spelling Alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).

+Then, use it to look up `val` and assign the associated string to the `result` variable.

 # --hints--